artisansdk/ratelimiter/readme.md

 # Rate Limiter

-A leaky bucket rate limiter and middleware controls for route-level granularity.
+A leaky bucket rate limiter and corresponding middleware with route-level granularity compatible with Laravel.

 ## Table of Contents